-Unfortunately, you can expect your schedule in the hospital to be unpredictable.
+Unfortunately, no matter how much you need predictability, you can expect your schedule in the hospital to be unpredictable.
 If you’re told that something will happen at a particular time, you need to understand that the time they tell you is not an actual appointment.
 You can’t plan on it.

 For example, if they tell you the physical therapist will come by at 2, that doesn’t mean that you’ll see them at 2.
 It probably means something more like, they usually see two patients an hour, and you’re the third patient they’ll see after lunch.
 But if one of those patients ends up leaving the floor for an emergency procedure, you might see the physical therapist at 1:30.
 Or if one of the earlier patients has a lot of questions, or needs extra time, you might not see the physical therapist until 3.